SkylineCommunications/dataminer-docs-connectors/connector/doc/Ziggo_IVR_Gateway_K2View.md

 On this page, you can configure different settings regarding SOAP and offload.

 #### SOAP CONFIG
+Note: When defining an Endpoint, if the value lacks "://", the connector uses IP address + Endpoint.
+To include IP, Port, and Endpoint, specify in the format: `IP address + ":" + Port + Endpoint`.
 - **Username** and **Password** for SOAP calls that will be sent to the Oracle MiddleWare.
 The **Password** is optional.
 - **Number of Retries** in case a SOAP call fails.
 - **IVR Clear Delay** on automatic deactivation requests.